How to Install Slack on Debian

 flatpak run com.slack.Slack

-Alternatively, to use the graphical interface, open the application menu in your desktop environment.
-Then, search for "Slack" in the menu's search bar or locate the Slack icon in the list of installed applications, then click the icon to launch the application.
+To use the graphical interface instead, open the application menu in your desktop environment.
+Search for “Slack” in the menu’s search bar or locate the Slack icon in the list of installed applications, then click the icon to launch the application.

 Updating Slack on Debian

 Keeping Slack up to date gives you the latest features and security patches.
-However, the update method depends on how you installed Slack.
+Therefore, the update method depends on how you installed Slack.

-For APT repository installations, refresh your package lists and upgrade Slack directly:
+For APT installations (both extrepo and manual repository methods), refresh your package lists and upgrade Slack directly:

 sudo apt update